SOSV: History

 In December 2020, TechCrunch's former COO, Ned Desmond joined SOSV as senior operating partner.

 As of November 2021, SOSV has backed approximately 150 startups that are developing climate technologies, with a focus on the transport, supply chain, logistics, and agriculture sectors.

 In September 2021, the New Jersey Economic Development Authority announced that the state was investing $25 million to establish a HAX location in Newark, New Jersey.

+The new 35,000 sq ft HAX office in Newark, New Jersey opened officially in April 2024.
+As of April 2024, SOSV reported approximately US$1.5 billion in assets under management.

 Investments

-SOSV invests in startups that specialize in deep tech, including climate and health, as well as enterprise and consumer in emerging markets.
-Notable companies within its portfolio include Opentrons, Formlabs, Perfect Day, NotCo, Upside Foods, The EVERY Company, and BitMEX.
+SOSV invests in startups that specialize in deep tech, including climate and health.
+Notable companies within its portfolio include Opentrons, Formlabs, NotCo, Prolific Machines, unSpun, Neptune Robotics, Smartex, and BitMEX.

 In 2020, SOSV closed its fourth fund totalling $277 million.

 In 2021, SOSV closed a $100 million Select Fund.

+In 2024, SOSV closed its fifth core fund, totalling $306 million.